Fighting Poverty and Homelessness

 - 5,330 free sets of clothing and 7,624 showers to men and women experiencing homelessness.

 - 22,890 visits to a doctor, dentist, therapist, or case worker across our Medical, Dental, and Behavioral Health Clinics.

 - Emergency housing for 10 senior citizens who have experienced elder abuse and neglect.

 - Support and care to 329 adults experiencing homelessness and chronic mental illness at Isaiah, Jordan, and Mary Claire House programs.

 - Comprehensive addiction recovery services, including a residential treatment program, to 204 adults.

 - 160 adult students with intensive job training.
 On average, SOME CET graduates earned over $17.99 per hour.

 - 1295 residents in SOME's affordable housing, 222 families (386 children + 231 adults), 678 single adults (non-family housing).

 - Over 1000 units for single adults and family housing, and 227 more units in development.

-With SOME's support, thousands of people have transformed their lives, lifted themselves out of poverty, and are now living productive, meaningful lives in our community.
+With SOME's support, thousands of people have transformed their lives and lifted themselves out of poverty.
 You can read and hear some of their inspiring stories on our Success Stories page.